Shazaiib47/mortal-kombat-ms2/README.md

 <h2 align="right"><img src="documentation/feedback-ci.png"></h2>

-- Given the feedback above, as well as some help from my mentor; i decided not to fix this bug, as it could conflict with the project as a whole and would possibly react differently on other devices and computers etc.
+- Given the feedback above, as well as some help from my mentor; i decided not to fix this bug, as it could conflict with the project as a whole and would possibly react differently on other devices and computers etc. My mentor had also stated to leave this untouched and I plan on finding another solution/workaround.

 - A change I did make which made a subtle difference was using [Autoprefixer CSS](https://autoprefixer.github.io/) and adding in a -webkit-backface-visibility property.
 This is reflected in my CSS.